dbuscombe-usgs/doodle_labeller/README.md

    "Anthro": "#23ad96"
  }
 }

 `
 where

-"image_folder" : ordinarily this would be "data/images" but could be a relative path to any relative directory "label_folder": see the above but for "data/label_images" "max_x_steps": number of tiles to split the image up in x direction "max_y_steps": number of tiles to split the image up in y direction "ref_im_scale": the proportion of the detected screen size to make the window "lw": initial pen width in pixels. this can be changed on the fly "im_order": either "RGB" or "BGR", depending on what type of imagery you have (RGB is more common) "theta_col": 40,
+* "image_folder" : ordinarily this would be "data/images" but could be a relative path to any relative directory
+* "label_folder": see the above but for "data/label_images"
+* "max_x_steps": number of tiles to split the image up in x direction
+* "max_y_steps": number of tiles to split the image up in y direction
+* "ref_im_scale": the proportion of the detected screen size to make the window
+* "lw": initial pen width in pixels. this can be changed on the fly
+* "im_order": either "RGB" or "BGR", depending on what type of imagery you have (RGB is more common)
-"compat_col": 40,
-"scale": 5,
-"prob": 0.4,
-"n_iter": 10,
+* "theta_col": standard deviations for the location component of the colour-dependent term.
+* "theta_spat": standard deviations for the location component of the colour-independent term.
+* "compat_col": label compatibilities for the colour-dependent term
+* "compat_spat": label compatibilities for the colour-independent term
+* "scale": spatial smoothness parameter (pixels)
+* "prob": assumed probability of input labels
+* "n_iter": number of iterations of CRF inference.
-"classes": a dictionary of class names and associated colors as hex codes. there are various online color pickers including this one: https://htmlcolorcodes.com/
+* "classes": a dictionary of class names and associated colors as hex codes.
+There are various online color pickers including [this one](https://htmlcolorcodes.com/)
+* "apply_mask": either `None` (if no pre-masking) or a list of binary label images with which to mask the image

-This file must be called `config.json`
+This file can be saved anywhere and called anything, but it must have the `.json` format extension.

+Note that if you get errors reading your config file, it is probably because you have put commas where you shouldn't, or have left commas out

-### Run
+## Run doodler.py
+Assuming you have already activated the conda environment (`conda activate doodler` - see above) ...

-If you are running this through command line, you will need to cd to the directory you will be working in, for example:
+you will need to cd to the directory you will be working in, for example:

 ```
 cd /Documents/doodle_labeller